-Visitors to the site use the area to learn about trout and how they are raised, as well as to use the nearly 5,000 acres of land that surrounds the hatchery for recreational opportunities such as hiking, hunting and bird watching, while great fishing opportunities abound in the nearby Pequest River.
+Visitors to the site use the area to learn about trout and how they are raised, as well as to use the 5,100 acres of state WMA land that surrounds the hatchery for recreational opportunities such as hiking, hunting and bird watching, while great fishing opportunities abound in the nearby Pequest River.

-Pequest is open for visitation Monday through Friday, from November 1 through April 1, from 10:00 a.m. - 4:00 p.m.
-Pequest is open weekends for special events or programs only.
-The best time to see the hatchery is from October through May when all areas of the facility are in operation.
+Pequest is open for visitation year-round.
+The best time to see the hatchery is October through May when all areas of the facility are in operation.
 From May through September, the nursery building is not in use.

-Pequest strives to teach visitors about a variety of natural resource topics - from fishing to forestry - in the hopes that visitors will develop the behaviors and skills necessary to become stewards of wildlife and natural resources.
+Pequest strives to teach visitors about a variety of natural resource topics - from fishing to forestry - with the goal that visitors will develop the behaviors and skills necessary to become stewards of wildlife and natural resources.
 Educational programs can be scheduled year round for groups of all ages.
-Besides scheduled group programs, Pequest teaches about trout and wildlife conservation at its annual Open House and other public events and programs throughout the summer for families, boys and girl scouts.
+Besides scheduled group programs, Pequest teaches about trout and wildlife conservation at its annual Open House and other public events and programs throughout the summer for families, scouts and other groups.

 Pequest and all state WMAs are "carry in - carry out" locations and trash/recycling receptacles are not provided; please plan accordingly to not leave any trash or recyclables behind.